engineering-collaboration/book/docs/book/anatomy-of-a-code-change/artifact-management.md

 It is neither achievable, advisable, nor affordable to build every facet of our software internally.
 When our software reaches medium complexity, our build relies on both internal and external dependencies.
 By building upon dependencies, we focus our efforts on solving problems for our customers.
 The "Not Invented Here Syndrome" is a decision-making error where we tend to value our own ideas above those conceived by people outside of our group.

 Our software includes packages of third-party development kits, open-source solutions, and licensed products.
 We call these up-stream dependencies.

-We routinely include packages of third-party providers, open-source solutions, or licensed software.
-Licensing, security, avaiablity.

-On top of manual due diligence, we employ technology and automation to verify the security and authorized usage of our dependencies.
-Vulnerabilities originating from third party modules due to human error, heterogeneous systems, or malicious intentions.
-Unpinned dependencies or outsourced dependencies provide attack vectors for supply chain attacks.

-Relying on the internet for our dependencies means that somebody else owns the availability and consistency of our builds.
+Our teams scrutinize our up-stream dependencies for their licensing, security, and availability.

+### Licensing

+Inadvertently introducing unfavorable licenses into our software exposes us to legal obligations that severely affect our product.
+Popular copyleft licenses prohibit commercial use of derivative work or mandate the publication of the source code under the same license.
+That being said, a recent rise of high-quality open-source software distributed under MIT and Apache 2.0 license accelerates our development of private commercial products.

+In order to take advantage of existing solutions, without relying on the legal expertise of our engineers, we build tools to verify imports and dependencies into our codebase.
+We do this before every release at a minimum, or add it to our static analysis on pre-merge.

+### Security

+Consuming unvetted upstream dependencies provides an exploit pathway for supply chain attacks.
+Third-party code and binaries may introduce vulnerabilities into our software due to human error, heterogeneous systems, or malicious intentions.

 [SBOMS](https://www.ntia.gov/page/software-bill-materials)
 dependency bot
 codacy, npm vulnerabilities

-When our software reaches medium complexity, we introduce dependencies beyond internal software products.

- These

-Dependency management is complex and a problem not solved to date.
-Communicate to tools what changed

-Dependency management has become somewhat of a complex computational conundrum.
-Increasing intricacy of software products and platforms

-Dependencies are hard
-Communicate to tools what changed
+On top of manual due diligence, we employ technology and automation to verify the security and authorized usage of our dependencies.

+### Availability

+Relying on the internet for our dependencies means that somebody else owns the availability and consistency of our builds. fixing errors, features down stream maintenance

 ## Semantic Versioning